 What finance departments certainly have an abundance of is data.
 It comes from everywhere: spreadsheets, invoices, journal entries, and whatnot.
 A real treasure, right?
-Unfortunately, a lot of data by itself does not guarantee that you will be able to unlock all its hidden potential.
+Unfortunately, a lot of data by itself does not guarantee that you will be able to unlock all its hidden potential without sacrificing operational efficiency.
 Forrester reports that up to 73% of enterprise data goes unused for analytics.
-So what can be done to change the status quo?
+So what can be done to change the status quo and leverage data from heterogeneous data sources for getting actionable insights and your business growth?
 Financial Business intelligence addresses finance leaders’ needs for dynamic modeling, holistic data analysis, and accurate planning.

 What is so wrong with spreadsheets?